barryclark/jekyll-now/_posts/2020-09-21-Doordeck-API.md

 The developer portal requires the upload of the public keys in [JWK format][13].
 For test purposes, this can be generated manually at [https://mkjwk.org/][14], making sure to only select an algorithm from the [relevant RFC-mandated list][15] (e.g. RS256).
-The website can also generate the keys in PEM format; very useful to automate the local signing of the payloads.
+The website can also generate the keys in PEM format.
+We will needd PEM to automate the local signing of the payloads.

 ![Generate key](../assets/images/doordeck/mkjwk.png)
 > Manually generating a JWK